 A lot of different CMS’ nowadays are used to generate websites.
-One of the general choices are Drupal and Joomal but so far WordPress is the most popular of over 60 millinon sites and still keep on growing.
+One of the general choices is Drupal and Joomla but so far WordPress is the most popular of over 60 million sites and still keep on growing.
 This is for the reason that WordPress has the simplest platform.
 It also has vast customization possibilities.

-Wordpress is a platform that create websites like blogs and is open even to those people who has minimal idea or experience.
+WordPress is a platform that creates websites like blogs and is open even to those people who has a minimal idea or experience.
 With that, it can even make an average or even more gazing websites.
 Now, I will show you in this article the pros and cons of using WordPress as a CMS or a content publishing platform to create into your desired site and will make you know if having this will make you benefit from using it or not.

 Pros or benefits of using WordPress

-- Simple – WordPress is really simple system to use.
-It doesn’t need a professional or average programmer to do the necessary set-ups.
+Simple – WordPress is really a simple system to use.
+It doesn’t need a professional or average programmer to do the necessary steps.

-- Open source structure – the structure of using this content publishing platform is open that means they can share their codes via net.
+Open source structure – the structure of using this content publishing platform is open, that means they can share their codes via the net.
 This helps from saving time efficiency and costs.

 Cons or drawbacks of using WordPress

-- Open source structure – though it is one of the benefits of having wordpress asa CMS, it also has its drawbacks.
+Open source structure – though it is one of the benefits of having WordPress as CMS, it also has its drawbacks.
 One of it is the systems’ code availability online that makes it simple to hack.
 The other possibility is that the user prior to you has planted malicious virus or may use it as an advantage to implant some code that can benefit him or the hacker.

-Having informed about its Pros and Cons, it will now make the user to be aware whether it is good to settle in or better to have other platforms.
+Now being informed about its Pros and Cons, it is now easier for the user to be aware whether it is best to settle in or better to have other platforms.